 | Noise | Very quiet fan noise | Louder fan and compressor noise | Varies; often quieter than large compressor units |

-| Energy use | Low wattage, but low output | Higher wattage, but much more water removal | Can use more heat/electricity depending on design |
+| Energy use | Low total wattage, but often weak moisture removal per unit of energy | Higher total wattage, but much more room-scale water removal | Can use more heat/electricity depending on design |

 | Skip it if | The space is large, cold, wet, or above 60% RH for long periods | You need silent operation in a tiny enclosed space | You need the lowest purchase price |